hizbi-github/Drones/README.md

 One might think of just using the Flight Computer (e.g. Raspberry Pi) for all the tasks performed by the Flight Controller.
 But the problem arises when high reaction speed and good stability is required from the Drone.
-That is because the Flight Computer is not directly able to communicate with the motors, sensors and PID controllers directly since it has a OS layer.
+That is because the Flight Computer is not directly able to communicate with the motors, sensors and PID controllers directly since it has an OS layer.
 This reduces the operating speed of the Drone.
 A Flight Computer may also be running other heavy tasks such as Image Processing which can easily slow down the CPU, thus de-stabilizing the Drone.

-A Flight Controller on the other hand, doesn't have a OS, and it is able to to communicate and control the IMU Sensor and Motor Controller directly at a set speed.
+A Flight Controller on the other hand, doesn't have an OS, and it is able to to communicate and control the IMU Sensor and Motor Controller directly at a set speed.
 This way the Drone is able to stay in air and hover without falling to the ground due to de-stabilization.

 Good video on this topic: